 Which, by the way, is the message the young preacher boy with the red flag, standing on the amp on the corner of Pine & 5th in downtown Seattle, would like EVERYONE TO KNOW.
 God’s sake is the word.

-A lot of people crossing laugh, bemused by his earnest lip syncing.
+A lot of people crossing at the corner laugh, bemused by his earnest lip syncing.
 He looks a bit like he’s floating on a spectacularly small boat, balanced on the top of his amp, hugging a 9-foot bamboo pole—a red flag flying atop—the same song booming on repeat across the pedestrian intersection in front of the Nordstrom Rack.

 I’m guessing he’s not in the habit of second guessing himself.
 His brain probably doesn’t loop, ad infinitum, on the me he thinks he’s supposed to be.
 In fact, I’d wager, he’s downright certain that his boat ain’t sinking.